No results found.

 Jailin is thrilled to be making her NCT debut as Nyasha!
 Jailin has recently enjoyed assisting in choreography for TheaterBug!
 Her favorite credits are: Nashville Rep 9to5 (Kathy), Circle Players For Colored Girls (Lady in Yellow), TMProductions Pippin (Player/ Berthe U/s), and more.
 Lastly, Jailin would also love to give a big thank you to her family for all their love and support on her theater journey!

-Maya is a Nashville native performer, writer and director who is so excited to debut this beautiful work.
+Maya Antoinette Riley (She/They) Maya is a Nashville native performer, writer and director who is so excited to perform this wonderful classic.
 Some of Maya’s regional credits include: Aida in Aida (Studio Tenn Theatre Company), Nettie in The Color Purple and Macy in The Cake (Nashville Repertory Theatre), Ella C/Cinderella in Hip Hop Cinderella (Nashville Children’s Theatre), Joan in Fun Home (Street Theatre Company), Eleanor in Firework (Unicorn Theatre Company).
 They’ve also performed several new works in New York: bloodymessysurprised at the New Ohio Theatre, Kitty In The City at Urban Stages and Dance Cartel-X at the Public Theatre Gala 2019.
 She studied Checkhov with Slava Dolgachev (Moscow Art Theatre’s director) and Beijing Opera at the Shanghai Theatre Academy in China, while attending NYU for drama.
 You can find Maya on Instagram @mayaa.riley to follow their journey.
 Thanks to her family, friends, cast, crew and creative team for this awesome experience!

 Click for BIO